kerimcanbasarir/webScraping/README.md

 ### webScraping

 this is web scraping project.
-It's for educational purposes only.
+It's for educational purposes only. (not for commercial purposes)